LS-kcl/LS-kcl/README.md

 #### I work full stack, specialising in Django + React

-- 💭 I’m currently working on a recipe manager!
+- 💭 I’m currently working on a recipe manager as a pet project!
 - 🌱 I’m currently learning `node.js`
 - 💡 My tech stack includes `react`, `django`, `AWS`
 - 📫 Want to get into contact?
 You can reach me on LinkedIn!